ewgewgewg/algo-site/content/posts/js-language.md

 {{< /code >}}

 Maps can be initialized with arrays of arrays of pairs, where each pair is converted into a key and value.
 They also have additional methods.
 For example, they have `size`, and can `delete` values and also iterate through their keys.
+The keys can also be turned into an array.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}